karlinjf/ChromiumXRefs/README.md

 # !!
 NOTE !!
-The plugin is currently broken since the codesearch backend changed from grok to kythe.
-I hope to restore the plugin to its full glory but it'll be a bit of work.
+The plugin was broken for months due to a backend change to kythe.
+It's now semi-restored to its former state.
+One of the biggest side-effects is that I can no longer accurately determine a method's class, so the filename is used instead.

 # Chromium X-Refs Plugin for Sublime Text